sbanditrat/sbanditrat/README.md

 - 💬 Ask me about anything!
 - 📫 How to reach me: sherrybanditrat@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am a nurse looking for a career change.
+- ⚡ Fun fact: I am a nurse looking for a career change -->
--->